Tecdiary/tsms-guide/v1/faqs/README.md

 ### Why I can't send emails?

-Please double check your email configuration details in system settings.
+Please double check your email configuration details in settings.

 ### Why I am getting db error and can't login?

 Please make sure that your database server is up and running, then check .env file in main directory for database details.

-### Why some products are missing from order when I add 100+ products?
+### Why some services are missing from order when I add 50+ services?

-There is no restriction in SBM code on the number of order items.
-If you are having such issue, please check your PHP configuration file (php.ini) for `max_input_vars` and set it to higher number i.e, 10000.
+There is no restriction in TSMS code on the number of order services.
+If you are having such issue, please check your PHP configuration file (php.ini) for `max_input_vars` and set it to higher number i.e, 20000.
 You might need to increase `max_input_time` and `max_execution_time` too.